 Toni was born and raised here in Ottawa.
 She graduated from the International Academy of Massage with Honors in 2001.

-Toni has recently been trained in Myofascial Release by John F. Barnes.
+Toni has been trained in Myofascial Release by John F. Barnes.
 She is excited to share her newest passion with you.
-She has completed his Pediatric, Fascial Pelvis and Myofascial Release 1 and 2 and Skill Enhancement Seminar.
+She has completed his Pediatric, Fascial Pelvis, Unwinding, Myofascial Release 1 and 2 and Skill Enhancement Seminar.
 And is already planning her next trip for more courses.
-Toni also regularly meets with an MFR study group.
-She is excited to learn more about this connective tissue and how it affects movement and pain in inflamed, injured or overused areas on the body.
+She also regularly meets with an MFR study group.
+She is excited to learn more about this connective tissue and how it affects movement, and pain in inflamed, injured or overused areas on the body.